 The Life of a Refugee is the topic of my New York Times interactive for English Language Learners.
 Students have to put several “scrambled” sentences in the correct order and then determine what sentence would be the most appropriate next one.

-World Refugee Day is coming-up in two days.
+World Refugee Day is on June 20th.
 Here is how it described at the official site: